 well.
 The committee must respond to this request in writing within two weeks and have a copy of

-the response filed with the Graduate School.
+the response filed with the MU Office of Graduate Studies.

 A student who fails the comprehensive exam may take a second exam, no sooner than 12

 weeks after the first oral exam.
 Failure to pass the second comprehensive examination will